-MAT-1040 Mathematics for Allied Health (2) spring
+MAT 1040 Mathematics for Allied Health (2)

-This course gives an introduction to basic concepts in general mathematics, ratio, proportions, variation, financial applications, statistics, two- and three-dimensional geometry, especially as related to volume, dosages and solutions, and US-metric conversions.
-2 hours of lecture per week.
-Prerequisite: Placement level 1.
+This course gives an introduction to basic concepts in general mathematics; ratio; proportions; variation; financial applications; statistics; two- and three-dimensional geometry, especially as related to volume; dosages and solutions; and US-metric conversions; 2 hours of lecture per week.
+Prerequisite: Placement level 1

-MAT-1100 Mathematics for Technology (3)
+MAT 1100 Mathematics for Technology (3)

-This course provides an introduction to technical mathematics for students in the Automotive Technology, Construction Practice & Management, and Diesel Power Technology programs.
+This course provides an introduction to technical mathematics for students in the ATT, CPM, and DPT programs.
 It is designed for students whose academic background includes only an introduction to algebra and geometry.
-Topics covered include a review of arithmetic, percentages, dimensional analysis, scientific notation, sign numbers, order of operations, basic algebra including (exponents, radicals, factoring, algebraic fractions), ratio and proportions, systems of equations (2 x 2 only), graphing of equations, formulas, linear and quadratic equations, vectors, geometry, and right triangle trigonometry.
-3 hours of lecture per week.
-Prerequisite: Placement level 2.
+Topics covered include a review of arithmetic; percentages; dimensional analysis;, scientific notation; sign numbers; order of operations; basic algebra (including exponents, radicals, factoring, algebraic fractions); ratio and proportions; systems of equations (2 x 2 only); graphing of equations; formulas; linear and quadratic equations; vectors; geometry; and right triangle trigonometry; 3 hours of lecture per week.
+Prerequisite: Placement level 2

-MAT-1111 Introduction to Technical Mathematics I (5)
+MAT 1111 Introduction to Technical Mathematics I (5)

-This course is the first of a two course sequence giving an introduction to technical mathematics that will provide the skills necessary to be successful in MAT-1420.
-Topics covered include fundamental algebraic concepts, geometry, right triangle trigonometry, factoring and algebraic fractions, systems of equations, quadratic equations, radicals and exponents.
-Prerequisite: Placement
+This course is the first of a two course sequence giving an introduction to technical mathematics that will provide the skills necessary to be successful in MAT 1420.
+Topics covered include fundamental algebraic concepts; geometry; right triangle trigonometry; factoring and algebraic fractions; systems of equations; quadratic equations; radicals; and exponents; 5 hours of lecture per week.
+Prerequisite: MAT 1112 or placement level 3

-MAT-1112 Introduction to Technical Mathematics II (5) spring
+MAT 1112 Introduction to Technical Mathematics II (5) spring

-This course is the second of a two semester sequence giving an introduction to technical mathematics that will provide the skills necessary to be successful in MAT-1420.
-Topics covered include review of factoring and algebraic fractions, exponents and radicals, exponentials and logarithms, trigonometric functions of any sized angle, oblique triangles and vectors, graphing trigonometric functions, trigonometric identities, and complex numbers.
-Prerequisite: MAT-1111.
+This course is the second of a two semester sequence giving an introduction to technical mathematics that will provide the skills necessary to be successful in MAT 1420.
+Topics covered include review of factoring and algebraic fractions; exponents and radicals; exponentials and logarithms; trigonometric functions of any sized angle; oblique triangles and vectors; graphing trigonometric functions; trigonometric identities; and complex numbers; 5 hours of lecture per week.
+Prerequisite: MAT 1111

-MAT-1210 Principles of Mathematics (3) fall/spring
+MAT 1210 Principles of Mathematics (3)

-This course is a review of general mathematics principles and an introduction of concepts for solution of agricultural, agribusiness, and business problems.
-Topics covered include pocket calculator use, basic algebraic operations, solution of linear and quadratic equations and inequalities, variation, trigonometry of right triangle, growth, compound interest, debt amortization, probability, and statistics.
-3 hours of lecture per week.
-Prerequisite: Placement level 2.
+This course is a review of general mathematics principles and an introduction of concepts for the solution of agricultural, agribusiness, and business problems.
+Topics covered include pocket calculator use; basic algebraic operations; solution of linear and quadratic equations; geometry concepts of line, area, and volume; variation; trigonometry of right triangle; growth; compound interest; debt amortization; probability; and statistics; 3 hours of lecture per week.
+Prerequisite: Placement level 2

-MAT-1221 Finite Mathematics (3) fall/spring
+MAT 1221 Finite Mathematics (3)

 This course introduces the student to use of a variety of mathematical tools to solve applied problems.
-Topics may include: functions, graphing, linear models, matrices and linear systems of equations, linear programming, exponential models, elementary probability and statistics, and math of finance.
-3 hours of lecture per week.
-Prerequisite: Placement level 3.
+Topics may include functions; graphing; linear models; matrices and linear systems of equations; linear programming; exponential models; elementary probability and statistics; and the math of finance; 3 hours of lecture per week.
+Prerequisite: Placement level 3

-MAT-1340 Algebra and Trigonometry (5) spring
+MAT 1340 Algebra and Trigonometry (5)

-This course is a one semester course covering the necessary topics in algebra and trigonometry that will provide the student with the skills necessary to be successful in MAT-1420 Technical Mathematics.
-It is designed as a bridge for qualified stucents who have completed MAT-1210, MAT-1221 as a way to advance to MAT-1420 Technical Mathematics, or pre-calculus.
-It covers all the topics covered in MAT-1111 and MAT-1112 Prerequisite: Placement
+This course is a one semester course covering the necessary topics in algebra and trigonometry that will provide the student with the skills necessary to be successful in MAT 1420.
+It is designed as a bridge for qualified students and covers all the topics covered in MAT 1111 and 1112; 5 hours of lecture per week.
+Prerequisite: Placement, MAT 1221, or a grade of C or better in MAT 1210 or 1100 or placement level 3

-MAT-1420 Technical Mathematics (5) fall/spring
+MAT 1420 Technical Mathematics (5)

-The course stresses the relation of mathematics to engineering applications and development of an appreciation of the importance of precision in mathematical thought.
-It covers use of the graphing calculator, solution of linear and quadratic equations, exponents and radicals, logarithms, exponential functions, sine and cosine laws, vectors, operations with imaginary and complex numbers, trigonometric identities and equations, and graphs of trigonometric functions.
-5 hours of lecture per week.
-Prerequisite: Placement level 4.
+This course stresses the relation of mathematics to engineering applications and development of an appreciation of the importance of precision in mathematical thought.
+It covers use of the graphing calculator; solution of linear and quadratic equations; exponents and radicals; logarithms; exponential functions; sine and cosine laws; vectors; operations with imaginary and complex numbers; trigonometric identities and equations; and graphs of trigonometric functions; 5 hours of lecture per week.
+Prerequisite: MAT 1112 or 1340 or placement level 4